Sahoro Hokkaido Terrain

 Unfortunately the top lift (no. 4) seems almost permanently decommissioned, so to get to some of the best goods on the hill, powder hounds have to return all the way to the base to catch the gondola which gets rather monotonous.

-Another frustration is the intermittent running of the new lift (#9 Sahoro Express).
-It's hard to figure out whether it's only open on weekends or only when the resort thinks there's enough skier traffic or when they can be bothered.
+Another frustration is the intermittent running of the #9 Sahoro Express.
+It's hard to figure out whether it's only opens when the resort thinks there's enough skier traffic, when they have enough staff, when there’s enough snow, or when they can be bothered.
+And communication about it is next to zero.

 Lift Tickets

 Lift tickets are provided as part of Club Med Sahoro packages, whilst those staying at the Sahoro Resort Hotel can purchase discounted lift tickets.
-For day trippers, lift ticket prices are still very reasonable and thankfully they accept credit card for lift ticket purchases.
+For day trippers, lift ticket prices are pricey for Japan and thankfully they accept credit card for lift ticket purchases.

 Sahoro Snow